recoyx/JavaScriptEnum/README.md

 ## Integer types

-Int and UnsignedInt are 64-bit integer data types used as BigInt.
+Int and UInt are 32-bit integer data types used as Number.
+Long and ULong are 64-bit integer data types used as BigInt.

 Instance methods:
 - equals(arg):Boolean